CristianStefanTutuianu/tale/menu/about.md

 ## My stuff

 I love life, and I can never get bored.
-Besides tinkering with code I am also a human being, which means I like other stuff too.
-Besides the casual stack: music, movies, reading - where I can never get to finish all the books I want to, I also play a couple of instruments, hit the gym six times a week, play squash, ocasionally run and as ocasionally get out in the nature.
+Besides tinkering with code I am also a human being, which means I like other stuff too, just the casual stack: music, movies, reading - where I can never get to finish all the books I want to.
+I also play a couple of instruments, hit the gym six times a week, play squash, ocasionally run and as ocasionally like to get out in the nature.